Polar LOOP Review: Accurate, But Not a Whoop Competitor

 As a Lifestyle competitor to Whoop, I’m unconvinced about the strap fastening mechanism and lack of a biceps sleeve.
 But Polar has probably done enough on the physical design for a credible 24/7 offering.
 What I’ve seen of the next-gen app and its screen mockups is good, but you won’t buy Polar LOOP based on promises, and neither will I recommend it on that basis.

-Loop’s core HR accuracy levels on the biceps are very good but not excellent.
+Loop’s core HR accuracy for the biceps is very good but not excellent.
 I’m surprised Polar has not nailed its algorithms for widespread use over the last year or so, especially with the latest version of its sensor package on the B2B version of LOOP.

 In summary, buy Polar LOOP to complement your Polar Watch.
 Wait for the app update if that doesn’t describe you.
 If you want to take a punt now, it’s OK; Polar is in this for the long term.